CThuleHansen/SSLang/README.md

 I am going to create the Semantics Supported Language (SSLang), which cannot do anything, that current languages cannot.
 And more importantly, I am going to write about the challenges I encounter, and how I solve them.

 ## Table of Contents:
-1. Why
+Why
-2. What
+What
-3. HOw
+How
-4. Collaboration
+Collaboration
-5. Grand Ideas
+Grand Ideas
-6. ?
+?

 ## Why
 I come from a background in software engineering, where I have learned how to develop software (duh).
 However, I have not learned about the semantics underlining the languages that I use on a daily basis.
 This was left to the computer science students.
 Additionally, I only had a brief encounter with formal proofs, which is another area I would like to learn more about.